 I always ask my IBS nutrition clients if they notice the smell of their farts.
 I’m interested in whether it’s more like:

 - just air, no smell

-This gives an indication of the type of microbes in their guts that could be producing the gasses.
+It gives me an indication of the type of microbes in their guts that could be producing the gasses.

 Why do my farts smell like rotten eggs?

-Hydrogen sulphide producing bacteria are confusingly called Sulphide Reducing Bacteria even though they don’t ‘reduce’ it!
-They love to feed on sulphur containing foods such as
+Microbes which make hydrogen sulphide are confusingly called Sulphate Reducing Bacteria even though they don’t ‘reduce’ it!

 - Cruciferous vegetables (broccoli, cauliflower, kale, Brussel sprouts)

 - Sulphite containing foods such as wine, dried fruits, and other preserved foods.

 Which foods cause farts to smell?